 Fr.
 Mike, the Dominican Family – especially in Spanish speaking countries – will be happy to receive a new contribution to Justice and Peace with this book.
 Can we still say that there are Dominicans who are dedicated to the defence of the most vulnerable?
 Where do we find them and who do they defend?

 There remain so many Dominicans very dedicated to defending the most vulnerable – too many to list here.
 In the articles in the book by Sr Tina and me there is a comprehensive account of what Dominicans are doing, and almost all of these are still involved in similar and even more profound ways.
 Some recent examples are:

-- the ongoing defence of the land rights of the people of Dominican Republic by fr Miguel Angel Gullon and the Dominican Family.
-Radio Seybo, of which fr Miguel Angel is the Director, has recently received a prize for the defence of human rights through the media in Latin America and the Caribbean.
+- The ongoing defence of the land rights of the people of Dominican Republic by Br.
+Miguel Angel Gullon, O.P., and the Dominican Family.
+Radio Seybo, of which Br.
+Miguel Angel is the Director, has recently received a prize for the defence of human rights through the media in Latin America and the Caribbean.

-- the Dominican Family in the Philippines challenging the government for its involvement in extrajudicial killings, resulting in fr Victor Calvo receiving threats.
+- The Dominican Family in the Philippines challenging the government for its involvement in extrajudicial killings, resulting in Br.
+Victor Calvo, O.P., receiving threats.

-- caring for vulnerable children and fighting for their rights: street children in India, juvenile prisoners in Ivory Coast, children exploited in the artisanal mines of the Democratic Republic of Congo, child victims of war in Ukraine, abandoned children of migrants in Guatemala deported from the United States, many of whom have COVID, … .
+- Caring for vulnerable children and fighting for their rights: street children in India, juvenile prisoners in Ivory Coast, children exploited in the artisanal mines of the Democratic Republic of Congo, child victims of war in Ukraine, abandoned children of migrants in Guatemala deported from the United States, many of whom have COVID-19.